Skip to main content

 "No, he's her Barrister Babu."
 Prabhavati placed her hand on Bondita's with a smile.

-Aniruddha stared at the clock as he appeared busy on his writing desk.
+Aniruddha stared at the clock as he appeared busy at his writing desk.
 She wasn't in the room still.
 He frowned.
 The lights around the house were turned off.
 Where did she go?
 He walked out of his room looked around and found her in her old bedroom, studying.
 He stood at the threshold as Bondita dismissed his presence.
 He walked in almost stomping his feet and cleared his throat.
 Nothing made her look up from her work.

 The coconut phone was placed on the table as Bondita eyed it.